nova0821/iotjs-wiki/Build-for-Linux.md

 #### Build Host
 Ubuntu 14.04 is recommended.
 Any other Unix like platforms can be used.
-If you are trying other platforms and don't seem to work properly, please look in side or add an issue in [Issues](https://github.com/Samsung/iotjs/issues), someone may have already tried.
-It you can't find any, please leave an issue so anyone can be a help.
+If you are trying other platforms and it doesn't seem to work properly, please look into [Issues](https://github.com/Samsung/iotjs/issues).
+Someone may have already tried.
+If you can't find any related one, please leave an issue for help.

 #### Directory structure

 This document assumes 'harmony' as the root directory.
-JerryScript and libuv are included as submodules in deps folder.
+JerryScript and libuv are included as sub-modules in deps folder.

 * harmony
     * iotjs